Abrons Student Health Center

 UNCW Campus Dining is committed to providing culinary options to satisfy diverse tastes.
 We deliver fresh and healthy food while also providing a high quality experience prepared by professionally trained staff and award-winning chefs.
 Campus Dining locations are open to meet the schedules of students, staff and faculty.

-Information about On-Campus Required and On-Campus Voluntary/Off Campus Meal Plans is available at the Auxiliary Services One Card Office in Warwick Center.
-Contact us at 910.962.3560 or see http://uncw.edu/studentmealplans for more information.
+For a full listing of dining locations and Meal Plan options, visit www.uncw.campusdish.com.
+Information about On-Campus Required and on-Campus Voluntary/Off Campus Meal Plans is available at http://uncw.edu/studentmealplan.
+Contact us at 910.962.3560, or see the Auxiliary Sesrvices One Card office in Warwick Center for more information.

 Campus Life Arts & Programs

 Campus Life Arts & Programs coordinates a wide range of campus and cultural programs for students and the university community.
 Our programs include: Association for Campus Entertainment (ACE); Ann Flack Boseman Gallery; Leadership Lecture Series; Lumina Theater; Sharky’s Game Room; and Summer @ the Dub.
 Enjoy live entertainment, lectures, art exhibits, film screenings, game tournaments, and more, all free or, at reduced rates for students.
 For event information or to get involved with programming, visit http://www.uncw.edu/artsprograms/ or stop by our office in the Fisher University Union, Room 2041.

 Summer @ the Dub features a comprehensive calendar of campus and community events for students throughout the summer months, including activities such as films, concerts, outdoor recreation, bowling nights, special events, summer sporting event tickets, and much more.
 For more information, visit www.uncw.edu/summerprograms.